naiming-zededa/scale-cluster-agent/README.md

 - One KWOK “main cluster” runs locally.
 - Each logical cluster you create is represented as a namespace in the main cluster (a “v-cluster”).
 - The agent registers each logical cluster with Rancher (import flow) and keeps two tunnels healthy so Rancher can reach local APIs.
-- A per-cluster `kubectl proxy` exposes the main KWOK API on a local port that Rancher reaches through the tunnels.
+- A per-cluster in-process HTTP reverse proxy (Go `httputil.ReverseProxy`) exposes the main KWOK API on a local localhost port that Rancher reaches through the tunnels (replaces external `kubectl proxy` processes).
 - Optional profiling (pprof) and apiserver audit policy can be enabled from the config file.

 High-level flow per logical cluster:
 1. Ensure the main KWOK cluster exists and serves HTTPS on MainAPIPort (default 8050).
 2. Create/ensure a namespace on the main cluster for the logical cluster (e.g., `cluster-<name>`).
 3. Request a Rancher import token and download its YAML (saved under `debug-yaml/` for troubleshooting).
-4. Start/refresh tunnels and a local proxy so Rancher can manage and proxy into the KWOK API.
+4. Start/refresh tunnels and a lightweight in-process reverse proxy so Rancher can manage and proxy into the KWOK API.
 5. Proactively rotate credentials and reconnect to avoid token expiry issues.

 ## Prerequisites